Gulf airlines defend female cabin crew policies

 A Swedish newspaper last year published a report entitled “The truth about the luxury of Qatar Airways”, which described restrictions imposed on cabin crew.

-At the ITB travel fair in Berlin, Qatar Airways Chief Executive Akbar al Baker condemned the article and said people were attacking Qatar because it had won the right to host the 2022 soccer World Cup.
+At the ITB travel fair in Berlin, Qatar Airways Chief Executive Akbar al Baker reacted furiously to questions about the article and said people were attacking Qatar because it had won the right to host the 2022 soccer World Cup.

-Qatar has been criticized for its treatment of migrant workers helping build facilities for the World Cup.
+Qatar has been criticised for its treatment of migrant workers helping build facilities for the World Cup.

 “All this was a big sensational (effort) to target my country because of 2022, saying people have no human rights.
 It is not true,” he told reporters.